Menu

 Phonics

-Daily, consistent phonics will support your child to become a successful reader.
+Daily, consistent Phonics will support your child to become a successful reader.
 Reading opens the door to learning.
-A child who reads a lot will become a good reader.
+A child who reads frequently will become a good reader.

 Our Phonics aims to: